Rohit2001K/Rohit2001K/ReadMe.md

 # 💫 About Me:
-🔭 I’m student<br>🌱 I’m currently learning<br>💬 I'm passionate Python developer with expertise in Django, Tkinter, and full-stack development.<br> Skilled in database management, data visualization (Power BI), and version control with GitHub.<br> Knowledgeable in AWS Cloud Foundations and always eager to learn and solve technical <br>challenges.
+🔭 I’m a student.<br>🌱 I’m currently learning.<br>💬 I'm passionate Python developer with expertise in Django, Tkinter, and full-stack development.<br> Skilled in database management, data visualization (Power BI), and version control with GitHub.<br> Knowledgeable in AWS Cloud Foundations and always eager to learn and solve technical <br>challenges.

 ## 🌐 Socials: